mcp-server-plugin

 Prerequisites

-- JetBrains MCP Proxy
+- Installation of JetBrains MCP Proxy

 - JetBrains IDE (IntelliJ IDEA, WebStorm, etc.)